mgiugliano/manuscript_template/README.md

-Manuscript Template - Private Repository
+Manuscript Template - Make it a private repository

 See https://github.com/citation-style-language/styles for csl style files...